sikaeducation/curriculum/102/standards/manage-file-systems-cli/topics/cli-intro/README.md

 ### Speed

 One of the simplest efficiency gains programmers can make is never taking their hands off the keyboard.
-Frequently switching between the keyboard and mouse slows you down.
+Switching between the keyboard and mouse may only take a second, but it's easy for those seconds to turn into minutes, hours, and days over the course of a project.

 ### Automation

-Programming computers to click on elements and type into inputs in a graphical interface is possible, but it's slow and prone to errors.
-CLI commands can be scripted, often by putting the same commands you would type on the CLI yourself in a file and running the file.
-This means repetitive or complex tasks can easily be automated.
+It's possible to program computers to click on screens and type into inputs, but it's slow and error-prone.
+CLI commands can be saved in files and run, which means repetitive or complex tasks can easily be automated.

 ## Opening the Terminal